germanchaca/php/README.md

 The index.php is the starting point, so it has to be inside the web server directory.
 This means that the web server has access to all subdirectories.

-To handle the Sessions control I followed this tutorial: http://culttt.com/2013/02/04/how-to-save-php-sessions-to-a-database/
+To handle the Sessions control I followed this tutorial: http://culttt.com/2013/02/04/how-to-save-php-sessions-to-a-database/ and I made same changes to the code.

+#### Directory structure

+1. ```config```: Database and global configuration files
+2. ```controller```: The controllers handle the data received from the views, and they update the model.
+3. ```core```: The framework core, this is where we put the base controller and model classes.
+4. ```model```: We will have one object for each sql table.
+5. ```view```: The different views of the proyect where we present the data to the user.